Wild about wild cats?

 John Goodrich serves as the Chief Scientist for Panthera, leading the evolution of Panthera’s global wild cat conservation science and strategy, policy positions and development of new areas in which Panthera can make a lasting impact on cat conservation.
-He also serves as the Senior Director of Panthera’s Tiger Program, leading the range-wide tiger conservation programs across Asia through Panthera’s Tigers Forever program, and Chair of Panthera’s Science Council.
+In his prior position, he served as the Senior Director of Panthera’s Tiger Program, leading the range-wide tiger conservation programs across Asia through Panthera’s Tigers Forever program, and Chair of Panthera’s Science Council.

 Acknowledged as one of the world’s preeminent tiger biologists who also serves on the IUCN Cat Specialist Group, Dr. Goodrich joined Panthera with nearly 30 years of experience in wildlife research and conservation focused on Siberian tigers and other large carnivores.
 Prior to joining Panthera, Dr. Goodrich served as a Conservation Scientist for the Wildlife Conservation Society’s (WCS) Asia Program and the Chief Field Coordinator for WCS’s Siberian Tiger Project for 17 years.